anonymouXnash/SpyPhish/README.md

 # SpyPhish v1.2
-Take webcam shots from target just sending a malicious link
+Take webcam shots from your targets by just sending a malicious link to them

 # How it works?
 <p>The tool generates a malicious HTTPS page using Serveo or Ngrok Port Forwarding methods, and a javascript code to cam requests using MediaDevices.getUserMedia. </p>